improbable-eng/grpc-web/go/grpcweb/DOC.md

 and performs the remapping inside http.ResponseWriter, i.e. mostly the re-encoding of Trailers (that carry gRPC status).

-You can control the behaviour of the wrapper (e.g. modifying CORS behaviour) using `With*` options.

 #### func (*WrappedGrpcServer) HandleGrpcWebRequest

 ```go